jjvanzon/Circular-Language-Spec/1. Spec/16. Type Control/Type Safety, Genericity, Explicit.md

 If a symbol doesn’t have an object line, though, it represents its own object.
 The symbol is an *original object*.

-Synomyms for the terms *delegated* and *original* are allowed. *Delegated* has synonyms such as *diverted*, *redirected*, etcetera.
+Synonyms for the terms *delegated* and *original* are allowed. *Delegated* has synonyms such as *diverted*, *redirected*, etcetera.
 All are valid.
 Synonyms for *original object*, can be expressions such as ‘the symbol *is its own object*’.

 |                      |                              |
 |----------------------|------------------------------|